VR-25/acc/README.md

 ### Override Battery mAh Capacity

-An "extended" battery won't change fully if the kernel still has the stock `charge_full_design` value.
+An "extended" battery won't charge fully if the kernel still has the stock `charge_full_design` value.
 Some devices allow that to be modified.
 If that's the case for you, use `apply_on_boot` to set the desired value(s) in `/sys/class/power_supply/*/charge_full_design`.